 Visit lush parks and an enormous zoo, marvel at the cultural and historic artifacts at Toronto’s best museums, and try all the delicious local cuisine!
-You’ll experience every side of Toronto – and without breaking a sweat!
+You’ll experience every side of Toronto and all without breaking a sweat!

-Toronto is a rainy city – on average, over a third of the year experiences rainfall!
+Toronto is a rainy city – on average, over a third of the year experiences rainfall.
 But it tends to drizzle rather than come down in a deluge, and there are many days with no rain at all.
 When to visit Toronto depends on what you’re looking for!

-If you’re interested in sunny days and street markets, summer (June – September) is the best time to be in Toronto Canada!
+If you’re interested in sunny days and street markets, summer (June – September) is the best time to be in Toronto Canada.
 The city is vibrantly busy and cheerful at this time, and you can do more outside.

 If you’d prefer to avoid the crowds and the summer-time prices without experiencing that winter chill, we suggest you go in spring (March – June), or fall (September – November)!
-It’s still lovely, although you might miss the great summer markets.
+It’s still lovely although you might miss the great summer markets.

 Winter is a very different experience in Toronto, and often the way people picture Canada!
 Freezing cold, and often snowy.
 If you don’t mind the cold, we love this time of year!
 The indoors are warm even though it’s cold outside, and you can get back to your accommodation and curl up in front of the fire with fluffy socks and a toasty hot chocolate!